Serbian Orthodox Church in North and South America: History

-In 1983, a fourth diocese was created specifically for Canadian churches: the Serbian Orthodox Diocese of Canada.
+In 1983, a fourth eparchy was created specifically for Canadian churches: the Serbian Orthodox Eparchy of Canada.

-The reorganization was strongly opposed by bishop Dionisije, who was supported by several fractions of Serbian political emigration in the USA.
-The conflict resulted in schism since Dionisije refused to recognize decisions of the Holy Synod.
-Thus, two parallel ecclesiastical structures were created, the official "patriarchal" branch organized into three dioceses, and an alternative "free" branch headed by Dionisije, who was officially deposed.
+The reorganization was strongly opposed by bishop Dionisije, who was supported by several fractions of Serbian political emigration in the United States.
+The conflict resulted in schism since Dionisije refused to recognize decisions of the Holy Synod of the Serbian Orthodox Church.
+Thus, two parallel ecclesiastical structures were created, the official "patriarchal" branch organized into three eparchies, and an alternative "free" branch headed by Dionisije, who was officially deposed.